-So how can we make sure that we have the latest Python version available on our Mac system?
+So how can we ensure we have the latest Python version available on our Mac system?

 The easiest way to install Python 3 is to use Homebrew.
 If you haven't had Homebrew installed yet, check out this article explaining how to set up Homebrew on your Mac.

-With Homebrew installed, we can install Python, and it will install the latest stable (at the time of writing 3.9).
+With Homebrew installed, we can install Python, which will install the latest stable (at the time of writing 3.9).

 brew install python